 Tokyo, a city famous for sushi, unique technology, street fashion, and Anime, is my favorite place in the world.
 There is no shortage of things to do in this wonderful city – as long as you have a thick wallet.
 Tokyo is the world’s most expensive city to live in, according to a recent survey by the Economist Intelligent Unit.
-Travelling isn’t much better, between train tickets, hostel rooms, food, and entry charges, it is easy to spend upwards of $200 a day, if you’re lucky.
+Traveling isn’t much better, between train tickets, boutique hotels in Tokyo, food, and entry charges, it is easy to spend upwards of $200 a day, if you’re lucky.

 Traveling doesn’t have to be expensive as Tokyo has some hidden, cheap things to do.
 Avoid the “brand name” tourist traps in Tokyo, and it is feasible to spend under $25 a day (excluding hotel rooms).

 What to Eat

 Nikuman / Anman

 Originally taken from China, Nikuman is a steamed bun with pork, chopped vegetables, and thick gravy on the inside.
 With an identical appearance, Anman has anko, or Japanese sweet red bean paste, on the inside.
 Some places will have especially cute Anman or Nikuman buns.

 Skip the expensive sushi that can cost upwards of 5000 yen per person.
 In Tokyo, there are plenty of 100 yen or 105 yen rotation sushi joint.
 These rotation sushi restaurants, called kaitenzushi, are scattered throughout Tokyo, even in high-end districts.
 Seated on a bar stool or booth, you get firsthand access to fresh sushi, whizzing by on a conveyer belt.